SupineKrill/krillbot-v2/README.md

 ### How do I get set up? ###

 * CD repo folder
-* Run "python krillbot.py"
+* Python krillbot.py"

 ### Who do I talk to? ###

-* Talk to SupineKrill here on BitBucket
+* Talk to me- SupineKrill